If you wear perfume, you’re probably well familiar with its scent. But are you familiar with all the ingredients that make up your favorite fragrance?

 Cannabis is known for its recreational usage, but its distinguishing animalistic, herby scent has also been used to delight the senses.
 While most perfume makers rely on tricks to mimic the plant, perfumer Mark Crames included the ingredient his Cannabis Flower fragrance.
 It’s a true cannabis fragrance that balances the scent with notes of flower and spice.

 Until the 18th century, castoreum was used to treat conditions ranging from headache to hysteria.
 Castoreum is now replaced by synthetic replacements and hyraceum — an earthy rocklike material fossilized from the hyrax’s urine.
-Fils de Dieu du riz et des argumes is a notable fragrance with castoreum in its recipe.
+Etat Libre d’Orange’s Fils de Dieu is a notable fragrance with castoreum in its recipe.

-With perfume’s long history of noble use, it’s no surprise that caviar – another luxury delicacy – would find its way into a fragrance.
+With perfume’s long history of noble use, it’s no surprise that caviar – another luxury delicacy – would find its way into perfumes and cologne.
 Harvested from fish eggs, caviar doesn’t have a distinct scent.
 Rather perfume makers use it to give the ingredient more body and substance.
 The ingredient is used in Thierry Mugler’s Womanity Perfume, known for its simultaneous sweet and savory scent.

 Ever wondered why Calvin Klein Obsession for Men smells alluring?
 It’s inspired by the secretions of civets, a catlike mammal from tropical Asia and Africa.
 While pure civet is a pungent paste, it gains a floral scent when diluted with alcohol.

-Renowned for its radiant, musky aroma, Obsession for Men’s musky scent has been shown to attract Guatemalan jaguars.
+Renowned for its radiant, musky aroma, the cologne has been shown to attract Guatemalan jaguars.
 Although most civet musk today is synthetic, farming still exists in some parts of the world.

 Edamame is a kind of soybean typically eaten as an appetizer before sushi.
-Alexander Wang’s first fragrance for Balenciaga contained edamame in its top notes.
+Many Celebrity scents contain edamame in their top notes.
 The soybean provides the fragrance with a crisp, green aroma.
 Today, soybean is used as an ingredient in perfumes like B Skin Balenciaga.

 Gunpowder, also known as black powder, is a chemical compound consisting of sulfur, charcoal and potassium nitrate.
 The formula has exploded into the fragrance industry with its boldly peppery and smoky scent.
-Although gunpowder sounds like a masculine ingredient, it is also mixed in feminine fragrances like Flowerbomb Nectar by Viktor & Rolf.
+Although gunpowder sounds like a men’s aroma, it is also mixed in feminine fragrances like Flowerbomb Nectar by Viktor & Rolf.

 If fragrances can attract other people, it might just contain human secretions.
-Perfume makers have experimented with blood, sweat, spit and urine in strange perfumes such as Secretion Magnifiques to generate arousal in men and women.
+Etat Libre d’Orange is one brand that has experimented with blood, sweat, spit and urine ingredients in order to generate arousal in men and women.

 Labdanum is derived from the rockrose shrub and was used in ancient times as a natural remedy and perfume ingredient.
 In the past, the substance was collected by combing the thighs of goats and sheep that rubbed up against the shrubs.